 - No food, drink, or receptions are permitted in the building.

-- No cancellations are permitted unless there is an emergency approved by the Director.
+- No cancellations are permitted unless there is written emergency approval by the Cali School Director Anthony Mazzocchi.

 - Recitals canceled without approval will only be rescheduled in G55 or 201.